 - 2 medium avocados, cubed

-- In a large bowl, combine black beans, cherry tomatoes, bell peppers, corn and cilantro.
+- In a large bowl, combine black beans, grape tomatoes, bell peppers, red onion, jalapeno, thawed corn and cilantro.

-- To prepare the vinaigrette, mix together vinegar, lime juice, agave syrup, cumin, chili powder, hot sauce, and salt in a small bowl.
+- To prepare the vinaigrette, whisk together vinegar, lime juice, agave syrup, cumin, chili powder, and salt in a small bowl.
 Stir the vinaigrette into the salad.

 - Right before serving, add the chopped avocado.
 Top with additional cilantro and lime juice if desired.
 Serve cold.

 - Red onion can be replaced with white, yellow or green onion.
 You can soak red onion in cold water for 10 minutes to make less astringent.
 Pat to dry before adding to the salad.

 - Corn: Fresh, frozen or canned works.